You report at the plush Hotel Taj West End in the heart of Bangalore at 3 pm and finish the check-in formalities for our exciting Golden Chariot Tour.

 10:30 PM: Return to Golden Chariot

-After our morning fill, we head to the backwaters in Alleppey.
-We take the Alleppey jetty that takes us to our houseboat.
-There is no better way to explore the natural serenity of Kerala than venturing on a relaxing houseboat ride across the backwaters.
+After our morning fill, we head to the backwaters in Alleppey and our houseboat.
+There is no better way to explore the natural serenity of Kerala than venturing on a relaxing houseboat ride through the backwaters.
 The narrow canals that open up into wide waterways are a scene of natural beauty.
-You will encounter several shades of thick greens as you course through the canal in a pace that allows you to savor every bit of beauty around you.
-You watch rustic villages, grazing cattle, and fisherman pass by you.
+You will encounter several shades of thick greens as you travel through the canal in a pace that allows you to savor every bit of beauty around you.
+You watch rustic villages, grazing cattle, and fishermen pass by you.
 You’ll enjoy navigating through the many mangroves, paddy fields, coconut palms, and papaya trees behind village homes as you explore the calm waters.
-Watch birds swooping by you in search of fish as you sip on some cool coconut water through the comfort of your luxurious houseboat in Alleppey.
+Watch birds swooping by you in search of fish as you sip on some cool coconut water through the comfort of your luxurious houseboat.

-The lunch, this day, will be enjoyed in Punnamada Lake Resort, by the Vembanad Lake, the largest of its kind in the country.
+Lunch will be enjoyed in Punnamada Lake Resort, by the Vembanad Lake, the largest of its kind in the country.
 After lunch, we take a coach to Kochi.
 Here, we visit the old town, Fort Cochin.
 The town itself gives you a laid back feel.
-The port town was occupied by the Portuguese and the Dutch at various times of its history.
+The port town was occupied by the Portuguese and the Dutch at various times.
 You’ll find a Caribbean flavor to this sleepy town.
 However, the town retains its rich historical roots like the British Fort that has stood strong through the years.
-The town is historically, culturally and religiously rich with 50% of the population comprising of Hindus and the rest an even mix of Muslims and Christians.
+The town is historically, culturally and religiously rich with 50% of the population comprised of Hindus and the rest an even mix of Muslims and Christians.

 By this time it’s evening already and we head back to Golden Chariot at Ernakulam South Railway Station from where we depart to Bangalore in a little while, effectively bringing our Kerala by Golden Chariot to an end.